tiffanybergett-tripleten/BI_Analytic_Projects/Zomato/README.md

 #### Process:
 I first learned of the problem presented in its entirety and its requirements for approval.
 Then, I chose software and created my first submission, the "Decomposition Plan".
-After, I analyzed the data and created visualizations and dashboards for a second submission.
+Afterward, I analyzed the data and created visualizations and dashboards for a second submission.
 Lastly, I presented my findings in a report as my 3rd and final submission piece.

 #### Data